amygao9/Spendrs/API.md

 font-family: Menlo,Consolas,Monaco,monospace;
 text-transform: uppercase;
 margin-right: 10px;"> post </span> /api/posts/.
 The routes creates a post for a user.
-Must make a request with form-data
+Must make a request with form-data with the template below:
 ```
 form-data({
     itemName: string,